djpogo/strapi-node-upload/README.md

 `cp .env.example .env`

-Read the [blog post](https://raoulkramer.de/upload-media-files-to-strapi-within-a-node-process) if you do not know how to create a jwt.
+Have a look at the [blog post](https://raoulkramer.de/upload-media-files-to-strapi-within-a-node-process) if you do not know how to create the jwt.

 `npm run develop`